gannjondal/mb3d-formulas/formulas-jit/Extended2DMandel/readme.md

    z := tmpz + mzx*tmpx + mzy*tmpy + cz;
    w := tmpw + mwy*tmpy + mwx*tmpx + cw;
 ```
-where (x, y), and (z, w) span the two planes, and tmp* are the respective temporary variables.
+where (x, y), and (z, w) span the two planes, and `tmp*` are the respective temporary variables.
 The variables `m[target][source]` are the configurable parameters.
+Of course, the `c*` variables follow the usual conventions for escape time fractals.